simonespa/machine-learning-playground/notes/concepts_to_revisit.md

-# Concetps to explore
+# Concetps to revisit

 - Maximum Likelihood Estimation: learns probabilities from data
-- Logistic Regression & Support Vector Machines
+- Logistic Regression & Support Vector Machines details
 - Grokking: quickly overfit early in training, but then later it generalises
 - Attention mechanism
 - Ablation